KDE/rkward/rkward/plugins/rkwarddev_scripts/README_how_to_use_rkwarddev_scripts.md

 ## How to update plugins using rkwarddev scripts

-Here's a quick-and-dirty summary what you whould do after you changed one of these scripts according to your needs.
+Here's a quick-and-dirty summary what you would do after you changed one of these scripts according to your needs.
 We'll not go into details about `rkwarddev` in general, as that is covered in both the _Introduction to Writing Plugins for RKWard_ and the vignette in the `rkwarddev` package.

 ### Generally expected behaviour